 Debra Hornsby worked in communications for over 30 years, including stints as a CBC Radio producer, Public Information Manager at the Town of Banff, and as Director of Communications at The Banff Centre.
 In 2012, she came to her senses and retired, and now spends her time hiking, skiing, biking and running.
-When she isn’t heading down a trail, she works part-time as road warrior for the Banff Mountain Film Festival.
+When she isn’t heading down a trail, she works part-time as a road warrior for the Banff Centre Mountain Film Festival.
 She counts Lake O’Hara and its trails as one of her favourite places in the world.

 Alison Millar (Canmore)

-Alison has had the privilege of calling Lake O’Hara home for the past 20 years.
+Alison has had the privilege of calling Lake O’Hara home for over 20 years.
 Her primary responsibility with LOTC over that time has been keeping Le Relais operational in the summer months.
 The highlight continues to be working alongside a fantastic group of LOTC Board members, all committed to helping preserve and maintain this very special place.

 Dan Verrall (Canmore)